butttons/flaggly/README.md

 The automatic deployment will essentially do the following:
 1. Clone the repository in your Github account.
 2. Use that to build a project.
-3. You can configure the API keys and names in the setup.
+3. You can configure the variables, secrets and the project name in the setup.
+Keep note of the `JWT_SECRET`.
+You will need it later to generate the JWT tokens.

 ### Manual Deploy
 You need to install the following: